Q. What is mediation?

 Q. Who pays for mediation?

-A. Effective January 1, 2012, the cost of mediation through the Office of Alternative Dispute Resolution is $75 per party, which covers a mediation of up to 4 hours.
-Domestic Mediations held in chambers at the time of a Family Division Status Conference hearing will continue to be provided at no cost to the parties, and mediations involving property tax appeals will also be free to the parties.
+A. Effective January 1, 2014, the cost of mediation through the Office of Alternative Dispute Resolution is $100 per party for a Family Division case and $75 per party for other civil cases.
+The fee covers a mediation of up to 3 hours.
+Domestic Relations mediations held in chambers at the time of a Family Division Status Conference hearing will continue to be provided at no cost to the parties, and mediations involving property tax appeals will also be free to the parties.
 Fee waivers are available to parties who are not represented by legal counsel and who qualify financially.

 Q. How long does mediation take?

 A. The time required for mediation depends on the nature and complexity of the dispute and the number of parties involved.
-Mediation could last 1-4 hours and often times even longer.
-The parties may choose to mediate beyond 4 hours, but will be responsible for paying the mediator directly for any time beyond 4 hours.
+Mediation typically lasts 1-3 hours and often times even longer.
+The parties may choose to mediate beyond 3 hours, but will be responsible for paying the mediator directly for any time beyond 3 hours.
 The mediator will disclose his or her private rate before the mediation begins.

 Q. How are cases referred to mediation?